hlhartley/udemy-react-practice/README.md

 # Udemy - Learning React Course
-- I completed a 2.5 hour Udemy - Learning React Course in order to review as well as team my team about React
+- I completed a 2.5 hour Udemy - Learning React Course in order to review my skills as well as teach my team about React

 ## Course Contents
 - Set up and dev tools